projectriff/projectriff.io/docs/v0.4/getting-started/docker-for-windows.md

 > On Windows, a known issue prevents the password prompt from working in git bash.
 Use the Windows PowerShell or Command terminal instead.

-## create a function from a GitHub repo
+## Create a function from a GitHub repo

 This riff command (formatted for PowerShell) will pull the source code for a function from a GitHub repo, build a container image based on the node function invoker, and push the resulting image to your dockerhub repo.